ridwanyinus/BlogSphere/README.md

   </a>
 </p>

 > BlogSphere is a simple blogging platform built with Node.js, Express, and MongoDB, designed for seamless content creation and management.
-It provides features such as image uploads, author details, and RESTful API routes, making it easy for users to publish and explore dynamic content.
+It provides features such as image uploads, author details, and RESTful API routes, making it easy for users to publish and explore dynamic content.Note: Full functionality is available on desktop viewports and up only.

 ### ✨ [Demo](https://blog-spherex.onrender.com/)